Daimler Freeline: Home market

 Edinburgh Corporation had extended loan of LRW377 Daimler's demonstrator G6HS with a body by Duple Coachbuilders to a 30-seater dual-door standee layout with doors at front and rear, but they did not buy it and, when Daimler finished with it, it was sold to Samuel Ledgard, who added six more seats, but frequently found the brake system problematic.

 The SHMD, Glasgow and Swindon Freelines carried centre-entrance standee bus bodies with 30 to 34 seats: the Cleethorpes ones having 43 seats and being fitted with front doors.
 The Coventry examples were C41F coaches as Coventry, unusually for a corporation, had authorisation to hire coaches to the general public.
 So did Great Yarmouth, whose two batches had DP43F bodies by Roe, the second batch with Alexander-style double-curvature windscreens.

 For Daimler, in the first half of the 1950s, there were a number of private coach operators who were impressed by the large-engined Freeline's power (25 bhp more than Leyland and AEC) and refinement which was unsurpassed, even by the standards of previous Daimlers.

 Around 50 D650HS entered service in Great Britain, as private-operator coaches, by the middle of the decade, although sales tailed off later.
 The hydraulic braking system (used originally) provided the greatest assistance to the driver at higher road speeds, and it did not respond well to repeated stop-start-operation.
 This aspect of the Freeline's character, perhaps explains its aptness to coaching applications, for the Freeline did not attract the reputation of being under-braked, a shortcoming which attached to the Regal IV and (especially) the vacuum-braked Royal Tiger coach.

-Independent Freeline coach customers included Northern Roadways of Glasgow, Tailby & George (Blue Bus Service) of Willington, Derbyshire (who took one D650HS to add to England's second-largest fleet of CD650s and who later operated Roadliner coach TNU675F) and Burwell and District in Cambridgeshire, who were the most regular purchaser of Freeline coaches, taking five from 1953-59 with Plaxton and Willowbrook bodies.
+Independent Freeline coach customers included Northern Roadways of Glasgow, Tailby & George (Blue Bus Service) of Willington, Derbyshire (who took one D650HS to add to England's second-largest fleet of CD650s and who later operated Roadliner coach TNU675F) and Burwell and District in Cambridgeshire, who were the most regular purchaser of Freeline coaches, taking five from 1953 to 1959 with Plaxton and Willowbrook bodies.
 Builders of home-market coaches on the Freeline chassis included Bellhouse-Hartwell, HV Burlingham, Duple, Mann Egerton, Plaxton and Willowbrook.

 St Helens Co-operative Society were the purchaser of the Mann Egerton-bodied coach.
 This was to the Crellin-Duplex patented 'half-deck' layout.
 This involved facing pairs of seats for four passengers being interlaced either two steps above or below the central gangway, which enabled a height of less than 12 ft 6 in and a seating capacity of 50, compared with a maximum of 43 for conventional single deck coaches.